-A clinical trial directly involves a person or group of people.
 After a proposed treatment, drug therapy or device is found to be helpful and safe in animals in laboratories, it must also prove to be safe and effective in humans.
 This evaluation period is known as a clinical trial.
 A clinical trial also can study human behavior.

-To review a list of clinical trials available at UCSF, see “Find a Clinical Trial.”
-For a summary of clinical trials throughout the United States and the world that is maintained by the National Institutes of Health (NIH), see “NIH Clinical Trials.”
+To review a list of clinical trials available at UCSF, use our Clinical Trials finder.
+For a summary of clinical trials throughout the United States and the world that is maintained by the National Institutes of Health (NIH), see NIH Clinical Trials.

 While clinical trials are considered the fastest way to determine if a proposed intervention is safe and effective, they include both potential benefits and risks.
 A trial participant has the chance to receive a potentially promising treatment that is not available to the general public and to receive care at the nation’s top academic medical centers and research institutes.
 Broad and diverse participation in a clinical trial also ensures that the treatment, drug or device will be effective for everyone, not just a segment of the population.

 However, those participating in clinical trials face the chance that their disease or condition will not improve with the experimental treatment, and they could experience adverse side effects, among other possible drawbacks.